Lipatant/Wynncraft-Stuff/README.md

 In addition to that, users can visualize their profession levels with another menu containing smaller bars.

+If you want to pick view account, you can use the homepage to pick a random online player.

 ## Available Scripts

 In the project directory, you can run: